tendermint/tendermint/docs/architecture/adr-076-combine-spec-repo.md

 ## Alternative Approaches

-The main alternative to this was *do nothing* and continue to maintain separate versioning for both repositories, complicating the release process for both repositories and creating a difficult to resolve
+The main alternative we considered was to keep separate repositories, and to introduce a coordinated versioning scheme between the two, so that users could figure out which spec versions go with which versions of the core implementation.

+We decided against this on the grounds that it would further complicate the release process for _both_ repositories, without mitigating any of the other existing issues.

 ## Detailed Design